ontola/argu/README.md

 - **Designed for engagement**: Responsive, accessible, easy to use.
 Creating an account takes as little clicks as possible.
 - **Groups and rights management**: invite people with e-mails or unique URLs, have great control over what they are allowed to do
 - **Powerful REST Linked Data API**: all data is re-usable, exportable and queryable
+- For a complete list, [see the docs](https://ontola.gitlab.io/argu-docs)

 ## Free managed hosting
 You can use Argu for free!
 We host the software for you.
 [Click here to get started.](https://argu.co/argu/u/session/new?redirect_url=https%3A%2F%2Fargu.co%2Fargu%2Fo%2Fnew)